TheNextLevelPlay/LGC-StormHacks-2021/README.md

  - {user} - The user's list you want to answer from
  - {index} - The number of the suggestion you want to answer (Optional) (Resolves all without argument)
- - "{message}" - Your answer to the suggestion in quotations (Optional) Remove Commands:
+ - "{message}" - Your answer to the suggestion in quotations (Optional)

+## Non-Administrator Commands ##

+Ask - !ask "{message}"
+ - "{message}" - The question you want to ask in quotations

+Suggest - !suggest "{message}"
+ - "{message}" - The suggestion you want to send in quotations

+View Questions - !viewAsk

+View Suggestions - !viewSuggest

 Remove Question - !removeAsk {index}
  - {index} - The number of the question you want to remove

 Remove Suggestion - !removeSuggest {index}
- - {index} - The number of the suggestion you want to remove Add Commands:
+ - {index} - The number of the suggestion you want to remove
-Ask - !ask "{message}"
- - "<message>" - The question you want to ask in quotations

-Suggest - !suggest "{message}"
- - "{message}" - The suggestion you want to send in quotations Poll Commands:
 Start Poll - !poll "{options}"
  - "{options}" - The poll options you want in quotations.
 Can have up to 10 options

-## Non-Administrator Commands ##